-Daily life goes on—with accommodations—during this bizarre time.
-Here, five New Yorkers tell their stories.
+With accommodations, daily life goes on during this bizarre time.
+Five New Yorkers tell their stories.

 To compile the essays you’ll read below, I reached out to an artist, a writer, an industrial designer, a liturgical musician, and an editor.
 Each is making do, in her own way.
 One of them, my NYCitywoman colleague Roberta Hershenson, had a look at the others’ comments and emailed me the remarks just below, which make for a perfect introduction to this article. –Linda Dyett

 I feel as though all our impressions are like brief sparks of light reflecting off the thin top layer of a deep and dark glacier.
 In other words—the reality is depressing, though the coping brings a fleeting sense of pleasure and accomplishment.
 The painter produces good work, while choruses can’t sing, actors can’t act, friends can’t hug, children can’t be where children should be, and on and on. –Roberta Hershenson